ELC project: Tank destroyer design

-The first prototypes were equipped with low-pressure 90mm D.914 gun, capable of firing specially-designed Empennée (French for feathered, meaning fin-stabilized) HEAT rounds.
-Since the firing range of the D.914 gun did not meet the requirements for the French Ministry of Defense, an elongated D.915 gun equipped with a muzzle brake was developed.
+The first prototypes were equipped with low-pressure 90mm D.914 gun, capable of firing specially-designed empennée (French for feathered, meaning fin-stabilized) HEAT rounds.
+Since the firing range of the D.914 gun did not meet the requirements for the French Ministry of Defense, a slightly elongated D.915 gun equipped with a muzzle brake was developed.
 Especially for this cannon, a new model of the turret called 903 was designed — it had larger capacity.
-The new standard round for the D.915, designated ENERGA, weighed approximately 2 kg and was capable of penetrating up to 350mm of rolled homogenous steel armor, but it also had an insufficiently low effective firing range — between 600 and 700 meters.
-Later, shells of the same type were developed under the designation «G»: they had larger mass (above 7 kg) and made it possible to achieve the effective firing range of up to 1000 meters, but at that time it wasn't possible to increase this range to the originally requested 1 500 meters or more.
+The early standard round for the D.914, designated Energa, weighed 2 kg, had muzzle velocity of 600 m/s and was capable of penetrating up to 350mm of rolled homogenous steel armor, but it also had an insufficiently low effective firing range — between 600 and 700 meters.
+Later, shells of the same type were developed, such as OCC 90-62 (3.6 kg, 750 m/s), and unnamed shell with deployed fins (4.8 kg, 600 m/s).
+The round subjected for testing for D.915 was the «obus G»: it weighed 7.5 kg, achieved 700 m/s of muzzle velocity, and made it possible to achieve the effective firing range of up to 1000 meters, but at that time it wasn't possible to increase this range to the originally requested 1 500 meters or more.

 All versions of the tank had a coaxial 7.5 mm tank-adapted AAT-52 light machine gun, and, within the ELC TC 904 variant, two pairs of smoke grenade launchers located on the sides of the turret were introduced.